martinfrances107/rust_d3_delaunay/README.md

 ## Examples

-Two example web pages are provided in the git repository associated with crate
+Three example web pages are provided in the git repository associated with crate

 ### examples/500_points